LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

 the benefit of understanding how your API is structured and behaves.
 As an added bonus, a REST API also gives the client application a base-line understanding on how to interact with your API.

-The following sections reference the CodingEvents MVC project we've been creating over the last several lessons to illustrate some of the more abstract notions of an alternative CodingEvents API project.

 .. admonition:: Tip

    The topics of state and representation are *purposefully abstract* in REST so that they can be applied to any API.
 Don't get overwhelmed!